karimalrawas/project-portfolio-battleship/README.md

 - The player cannot see his ships to add an element of surprise and excitement, indicated by an 0, and of course cannot see where the computer's ships are either.

-- Guesses are marked on the board with an X. Hits are indicated by The player and the computer then take it in turns to make guesses and try to sink each other's battleships.
+- Guesses are chosen through a row and a column, the computer will then take a turn after you by choosing randomly.

 - The score will be displayed after each round, to avoid having to scroll up each time.